imacrayon/alpine-ajax/docs/comparisons.md

 Unpoly is a very comprehensive frontend framework; it has strong conventions and also comes with a few elements like loaders, modals, and popovers baked-in.
 Because Unpoly has such broad concerns, it requires more upfront commitment to get familiar with it's novel concepts like fragments and layers.
 It feels more akin to frameworks like Laravel Livewire and Phoenix LiveView than "drop-in" libraries like Alpine AJAX, HTMX.
 Unpoly has it's own APIs for event delegation and animations so you can make due without using a frontend library like Alpine.js, however [Unpoly's imperative API](https://unpoly.com/up.element) is arguably not as expressive as Alpine.js's terse, declarative syntax.

-The core Unpoly library weighs in at ~43kB of JavaScript plus ~1kB of required CSS compared to only ~19kB for Alpine.js, Alpine AJAX, and Alpine Morph combined.
+The core Unpoly library weighs in at 43kB of JavaScript plus 1kB of required CSS compared to only 18kB for Alpine.js and Alpine AJAX combined.

 ## Laravel Livewire